 Macau – $22-35

 The fiber seems dry and a bit lower quality compared to Korean-made wigs like Leeke and Crobi.
 Lullaby Poem’s materials seem almost the same as Licht wigs.
 The style quality varies, with some wigs needing style touch-ups on arrival.
 Head caps are light-colored and they offer some unique colors and styles.
-Cheaper shipping options available.
+EMS shipping only.

 Korea – $23